Preliminary Examinations

 Exam 2 (Interest Theory)

 This exam covers interest theory and introductory financial mathematics.
-M 329F (Interest Theory) covers 100% of the content for this exam.
-Traditionally, we offer at least two sections of M 329F each fall and spring semester.
+M 329F (Interest Theory) covers the majority of the content for this exam.
+Multiple sections of M 329F are offered each fall and spring semester.
 Credit is earned by students passing the Society of Actuary Exam FM.

 Associate Exams

-For more information on the preliminary or associate exams in the ACAS curriculum, check out the CAS Path to Success: http://www.casact.org/admissions/process/
+For more information on the preliminary, associate, or fellowship exams in the CAS curriculum, check out the CAS Educational Journey: https://www.casact.org/credential-requirements